 After captivating children and adults alike for 50 years, Frederick August Otto Schwarz passed away in 1911, but his legacy lives on in his beloved brand and in the indelible mark he made on the toy industry.

-A pop culture icon for generations, Frederick's namesake store draws thousands of visitors each year who come to witness the magic and wonder of FAO Schwarz.
-Through the ages, it has been the subject of classic depictions of kids and kids-at-heart, including a 1930's cartoon in The New Yorker and starring roles in countless major motion pictures - perhaps none more renowned than ''BIG'' in 1988, in which actors Tom Hanks and Robert Loggia dance on the store's giant foot piano.
-Most recently, in 2011, the store was prominently featured in the first live action, 3D film dedicated to The Smurfs.
+The FAO Schwarz brand has been a pop culture icon for generations and was the subject of classic depictions of kids and kids-at-heart, including a 1930’s cartoon in The New Yorker and starring roles in countless major motion pictures – perhaps none more renowned than ''BIG'' in 1988, in which actors Tom Hanks and Robert Loggia dance on the store’s giant foot piano.
+In 2011, its former Fifth Avenue location was prominently featured in the first live action, 3D film dedicated to The Smurfs.

 In 2009, FAO Schwarz was acquired by Toys''R''Us, Inc. the world’s leading dedicated toy and baby products retailer.
 Together, Toys''R''Us and FAO Schwarz have been delighting kids for over 200 years and the combination of these two marquee brands represents an unparalleled expertise in toy retailing.